angelobordin/api_sequelize/README.md

 Run "npx sequelize-cli db:migrate" for create tables;<br>
 Run "npx sequelize-cli db:seed:all" for migrate and create data in tables;<br>
 <br>
-Now your application is done for enjoy and do tests;<br>
+Now your application is done for enjoy and make tests;<br>